 Prednisone and prednisolone treat a wide variety of diseases and disorders in dogs and veterinarians can prescribe them for many conditions, often as supplemental treatment.
-Most often, they are prescribed to treat Addison’s disease, a condition where a dog’s adrenal glands do not produce enough hormones that are natural steroids in the body.

 The anti-inflammatory properties of these drugs make them useful for treatments of many other conditions, including some forms of cancer, arthritis, asthma, inflammatory bowel disease, and skin diseases.
-They may be prescribed to treat central nervous system disorders, high blood calcium levels, or shock.
+Vets may also prescribe them to treat central nervous system disorders, high blood calcium levels, or shock.

 Dosage Of Prednisone And Prednisolone For Dogs

 It is important to follow your veterinarian’s instructions strictly.
 The following dosages are simply a guideline for what you might expect to be prescribed for your dog.

-For treatment of Addison’s disease, 0.05 to 0.18 mg per pound should be given to dogs until the condition is under control.
+For treatment of Addison’s disease, 0.05 to 0.18 mg per pound of body weight should be given to dogs until the condition is under control.
 Once the condition is at a manageable level, your vet will likely decrease the dosage to an amount that will allow your dog to maintain healthy steroid levels.
 This can be as little as 0.009 mg per pound.
 Prednisone and prednisolone are usually given in these doses once daily by mouth.

 To reduce the symptoms of allergies, a dose of 0.25 mg per pound is usually appropriate.
-This may be increased or reduced based on your dog’s response and whether or not the symptoms have become manageable.
+Your vet may increase or reduce the dosage based on your dog’s response and whether or not the symptoms have become manageable.
 It is possible your vet will prescribe up to 1 mg to be given throughout the day.
 Your vet will strive to find the lowest dose possible while still maintaining your dog’s health.